 2018 saw the release of the second roots EP, Bloodgrass Vol. II (accompanied by the highly regarded Paint the Stars video), followed closely by the fourth Heathen Apostles album Bloodgrass Vol. I & II (a vinyl and CD combination of the first two Bloodgrass EPs).
 A wildly successful European tour supported the album, and a music video for the infamous Death Came a Ridin’ single brought the band back into familiar Gothic Noir territory.
 A similar shoot for Deadly Nightshade, the second single from Bloodgrass Vol. I & II, is now in pre-production.
 If that wasn’t enough, the upcoming The Fall EP is slated for a Halloween 2018 release.

-2019 promises the Summer release of the fifth Heathen Apostles album, as well a second tour of Europe in support of it.
+2019 Brought the Summer release of the fifth Heathen Apostles album, as well a second tour (32 shows in 32 days!) of Europe in support of it.
 Check http://www.heathenapostles.com for updates and news.

 Bookings are open NOW!